chouseangly/spring_num_project/README.md

 ## 🚀 Overview

 This project is a full-stack web application built with **Spring Boot** (Java) and **Thymeleaf**.
-It features a robust authentication system with email OTP verification, role-based access control (Student and Super Admin), and media integration using **Pinata (IPFS)** for decentralized file storage.
+It features a robust authentication system with email OTP verification, role-based access control (Student, Admin, and Super Admin), and media integration using **Pinata (IPFS)** for decentralized file storage.

 ## 🛠️ Tech Stack